Arley Hall: Description

 The gardens and landscape park have been designated as Grade II* in the National Register of Historic Parks and Gardens.
 Designation as Grade II* on the Register means that the site is "particularly important, of more than special interest".
 They have been described as "some of the finest in Britain".

 The formal gardens cover an area of 12 acre.
 The visitor approaches the hall and gardens along an avenue of pleached lime trees which are clipped each year.
 The main path passes under the Clock Tower (see below) and a path on the right leads into the Flag Garden, so-called because its paths are formed from flagstones.
 This leads to the Furlong Drive, a straight path leading in a southwesterly direction from the house to the Sundial Circle, which is exactly a furlong (220 yd) in length.
 Parkland lies on the southeast side of the path, and this is separated from the formal gardens by the ha-ha.
-To the north of this path is the double Herbaceous Border, which was one of the first in England.
+To the north of this path is the double Herbaceous Border, which was the first of its type in England.
 It consists of four pairs of flowerbeds which are backed on one side by a 19th-century wall and on the other by a yew hedge.
 Between the sections of the border are yews which have been pruned into decorative shapes.
 To the south of the herbaceous border is the Ilex Avenue which consists of seven pairs of holm oaks clipped into the shape of cylinders 8 m high and 3 m in diameter.
 In the angle between the Herbaceous Border and the Ilex Avenue is the Shrub Rose Garden.